-Many people expect well developed illustrations immediately because that’s what they see when they search Google for concept illustrations.
-What they don’t see are all the chicken scratches and weirdness that happens while an artist “feels’ out the character.
+Many people expect well-developed illustrations immediately because that’s what they see when they search Google for concept illustrations.
+What they don’t see is all the chicken scratches and weirdness that happens while an artist “feels’ out the character.
 If you understand this process, and the time that it takes to lay the foundation for good illustrations which will go inside the book – then you may take a peek.
 This is where conversation happens.

 Frustration happens when unrealistic expectations get in the way of facts, and established styles.
 Please communicate with me if you are not “feeling’ something.
 And by all means, let me know if I’m on the right track with you.